-The man described as 'the world's only African bullfighter was at work in the bull ring at Torremolinos on Sunday (10 October).
+Background: The man described as 'the world's only African bullfighter was at work in the bull ring at Torremolinos on Sunday (10 October).
 Before an array of spectators, 22-year-old Mozambique-born Ricardo Chibanga took on a series of bulls in the Plaza de toro??? in the southern Spanish town.
 Trained in Portugal, Chibanga has fought in Portugal, Southern France and Spain.

 SYNOPSIS: Torremolinos, in southern Spain, is one of the country's biggest tourist resorts Visitors come from all over Europe to take advantage of the region's sun and sand -- but last Sunday the focus of attention was on the city's bull ring.

 Many people went to the Plaza de Toros to watch the man who's beer described as the world's only African bullfighter.
 Ricardo Chibanga, born in Mozambique, has been at work learning about his chosen profession since he left for Portugal ten years ago.
 Before the day's fighting, Chibanga spent a few moments in prayer.

 The day's action began with bullfighting's distinctive pageantry.

 Twenty-two year old Chibanga has been helped in his training period by Portuguese fighter Manuel Dos Santos.
 Chibanga first fought in Spain two years ago and he now fights regularly there and in Portugal and Southern France as well.